stackoverprof/startups-career/README.md

 <div align="center">

-List of the career page of all the startups in Indonesia for you to keeping up <br/> with their update.
+List of the career page of all the startups in Indonesia for you to keep up <br/> with their update.
 Hope you got your chance!

 </div>